Valga County: Education and youth work

 In the academic year of 2013/2014 there were 23 educational institutions in Valga County – 20 municipal schools (administered by local governments), two official state schools and one private school.
 7 gymnasiums and high schools, 13 basic schools and one correspondence school belong to the municipality.
 Valga Jaanikese School and Valga County Vocational Training Center are state schools.
 The only private school of the county is the Otepää Branch of Audentes Sports Gymnasium.

 The biggest schools of the county are (by the number of students in 2013/2014): Valga Elementary School (846), Tõrva Gymnasium (446), Valga County Vocational Training Center (415), Valga Russian Gymnasium (391) and Otepää Gymnasium (387).
 Since 1 September, Valga Russian Gymnasium is proceeding as an elementary school under the name of Valga Priimetsa School.

 According to the data from Estonian Information System of Education there are 7 hobby schools in Valga County: Valga Music School, Tõrva Music School, Otepää Music School, Puka Art School, Valga Culture and Hobby Centre, Valga County Youth Technical Centre and Valga Ukrainean Sunday School Kalõna.

 In 2014 there were 3,700 students and 481 teachers (including the members of school managements) attending school life.
 In addition to teachers, many specialists work in schools: leisure time managers, information managers, speech therapists, psychologists, social pedagogues and specialists.
 Jelena Sljusartšuk, a teacher of Valga Jaanikese School, was awarded the title "Teacher of the Year 2014".

-Insignia of the County
+Insignia

-Coat of Arms
+Coat of arms

 The shield of the coat of arms has diagonally been cut in two parts.
 The upper part is dark blue and there are four five-branch silver stars (the number of former districts that formed the present-day Valga County).
 The lower part is silver.
 The blue tone on the coat of arms has the colour code of 285˚C according to the international PANTONE Matching System.